dickinson-comp378-fa2025/comp378-web/hw/classic-paper.md

   assigned reading.
 * Your participation in the classroom discussion demonstrates insight into and curiosity about the reading.
+* Your handwritten notes convincingly demonstrate that you have studied the reading, extracting key concepts and noting any questions you would like to ask or issues you do not understand.

 ## CP1 (100 points)